-If you are a QMUL academic or student looking to conduct research that involves human participants, then you will still require research ethics approval, even if they are not recruited via the NHS.
-For this you should apply for QMUL ethical approval.
+If you are a Queen Mary academic or student looking to conduct research that involves human participants, then you will still require research ethics approval, even if they are not recruited via the NHS.
+For this, you should apply for Queen Mary ethical approval.
 Read more about applying to the Queen Mary Ethics of Research Committee.

 QM Ethics of Research Committee

-The Queen Mary Ethics of Research Committee exists to provide oversight of any ethical issues arising in connection with research and to ensure that appropriate systems are in place so that research at QMUL is always conducted with full awareness of ethical issues, and necessary precautions and actions taken to preserve high ethical standards.
+The Queen Mary Ethics of Research Committee exists to provide oversight of any ethical issues arising in connection with research and to ensure that appropriate systems are in place so that research at Queen Mary is always conducted with full awareness of ethical issues, and necessary precautions and actions are taken to preserve high ethical standards.

-Please see the QMUL Policy on Research Integrity and QMUL Policy for Research with Human Participants.
+Please see the Queen Mary Policies on Research Integrity and Research with Human Participants.
 Where relevant, researchers should also check out legal requirements or other guidance which could affect their specific research.

 Why should I seek ethical approval?

 Any research which involves human participants (including human data or human tissue) may give rise to ethical risks and it is essential that researchers manage these risks effectively.
 In order to ensure that high ethical standards are maintained in the research carried out by Queen Mary, there are ethical policies and procedures which must be followed.
 Many Research Councils, other funding bodies, and partner organisations require evidence of ethical approval before they can consider an application or before they will issue the grant or approval.

 If research goes ahead without appropriate ethical approval it puts at risk not only the research participants, but the researchers themselves, other QMUL staff, and the good standing of the College.
 Even if research takes place abroad and/or is not funded by Queen Mary, researchers who are members of the staff or students of Queen Mary are required to seek ethical approval, where needed, from the College.